Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 We start with the root block, which (like all other blocks) admits an $s$-stack layout by assumption.
-This fulfils the invariants~\invref{inv:total_stacks} and~\invref{inv:block_stacks} trivially.
+This fulfills the invariants~\invref{inv:total_stacks} and~\invref{inv:block_stacks} trivially.

 Now consider a block~$B$ in level~$\ell \geq 0$.
-Repeat the following for every cut vertex~$v$ that~$B$ shares with blocks $B_1, \ldots, B_k$ in level~$\ell+1$.
+We assume that $ B $ is already laid out and insert its children $B_1, \ldots, B_k$ into the layout.
+For this, repeat the following for every cut vertex~$v$ that~$B$ shares with blocks $B_1, \ldots, B_k$ in level~$\ell+1$.
 For $i = 1, \ldots, k$ take an $s$-stack layout of~$B_i$ (which exists by assumption) and let~$L_i$ and~$R_i$ denote the sets of vertices to the left of~$v$ and to the right of~$v$ in the $s$-stack layout for~$B_i$, respectively.
-We insert the layouts of $B_1, \ldots, B_k$ directly to the left and directly to the right of~$v$ such that the vertices appear in the following order (see also \cref{fig:block_stacks}):
+We insert the layouts of $B_1, \ldots, B_k$ directly to the left and directly to the right of~$v$ such that the vertices appear in the following order (see also \cref{fig:block_stacks}): \begin{sidefigure}